CSTA-Georgia/AP-Computer-Science-A/README.md

 Within the repository you will find most shared resources in the [Resources folder](./Resources/), which is broken down into files for individual Units.

 ## Contributing ##
-Please check out the [contributor's Guide](./CONTRIBUTING.md) for adding resources you have created or that you use to this repository
+Please check out the [Contributor's Guide](./CONTRIBUTING.md) for adding resources you have created or that you use to this repository

 ## Full Courses ##
 * [College Board Approved AP CS A Courses](https://apcentral.collegeboard.org/courses/ap-computer-science-a/classroom-resources/curricula-pedagogical-support)